pUrGe12/DLL-side-loading-poc/README.md

     g++ -o malware Malware.cpp
 and run that to do all the above automatically

-Going by how windows searches for relevant DLLs, it will first look in the current directory for `good_dll.dll` and thus, read our malicious DLL and load that instead.

-- Run the binary again and get the hacked message

-The extended version contains code relevant to WinSxS directory and a more traditional DLL side-loading.
+The [extended version](https://github.com/pUrGe12/DLL-side-loading-poc/tree/main/extended) contains code relevant to WinSxS directory and a more traditional DLL side-loading.